rlefrioux/METROPOLIS_tools/README.md

 ## create_zones.py

-This script allows its users to create create zones file that could be used in a METROPOLIS' simulation.
+This script allows its users to create create zones centroid csv file that could be used in a METROPOLIS' simulation.
+Notice that in order to run this script you should download before a shapefile (.shp) of all the zones.

+It takes the following inputs, with the following default values, those can be modified in the inputs section of the script:

+  - zone_shapefile_path : The path to the shapefile of the zone
+  - OD_matrix : The path to the OD matrix csv file
+  - output_path : The path to the outputs files.
+The default name of the ouputs file is zones.csv

 ## create_connectors.py

-This script allows its users to create create connectors that could be used in a METROPOLIS' simulation.
+This script allows its users to create connectors csv file that could be used in a METROPOLIS' simulation.

 It takes the following inputs, with the following default values, those can be modified in the inputs section of the script: